-I graduated this past May from Oberlin College with my BA in Biology and Theater.
-During my time there, I worked for Undergraduate Admissions as an interviewer and admin assistant.
-I moved to Boston this past June and currently live in JP with my partners.
+I graduated in May 2018 from Oberlin College with my BA in Biology and Theater.
+During my time there, I worked for Undergraduate Admissions as an interviewer and administrative assistant.
+I moved to Boston after graduation and currently live in JP with my partners.
 I am currently also pursuing an MA in Theater Education and Applied Theater at Emerson College.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?

 As an Admissions Assistant, I split my time between reading and processing applications and responding to prospective student inquiries.
 I enjoy getting to know students through the lens of their applications.

 What’s the most compelling thing to you about the research/work that goes on at the College?

 I’m really enthusiastic about Khoury College of Computer Sciences’ ongoing efforts to continue diversity and inclusion work in terms of recruitment and admissions.
 I think it’s incredibly important to be aware and proactive about addressing inequalities in the field of Computer Science.

 Where did you grow up/spend the most defining years of your child/young adulthood?